Magic: the Gathering

 50% for each.
 Another important point to note is that there are many multicolored cards that are out of the list because

 they will be part of the last article in the series, where we will be talking about card cycles that could enter the format, so don't expect to see cards like the Khans of Tarkir Charms on this list, for example.
-A change that I also made in this article was to separate it by guild order instead of alphabetical order to facilitate association and reading.

 High Alerton Pauper because Walls has become an extremely relevant deck in the Metagame and